TomerAntman/wis-stats/notes.md

 1. Each row is an observation
 2. Each column is a variable
 3. Different types of obs in defferent data frames

+## Polars DataFrame operations that we will use
+1. Filter
+2. Selection - do a calculation
+3. groupby + aggregate